oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 {% img blog/unity-csharp-security/23-unity-claims.png alt:"Okta add web app" width:"800" %}{: .center-image }

-The great thing about authenticating via OAuth2 and Okta’s hosted login widget is that the level of effort to build out the UI to support complex concepts like MFA is no longer required.
+The great thing about authenticating via OAuth2 and Okta's hosted login widget is that the level of effort to build out the UI to support complex concepts like MFA is no longer required.
 Okta handles every aspect of authentication freeing up developers to focus on the project itself.
 Best of all, this hosted login experience can be fully customized.
 Everything from the domain of the page to its HTML and CSS is exposed within Okta so that users stay within your branded echo system.

 {% img blog/unity-csharp-security/24-okta-signinpage-custom.png alt:"Okta add web app" width:"800" %}{: .center-image }

-To further enhance the example, code could be added to check a user’s authentication state on start of every scene or before secure actions are allowed.
+To further enhance the example, code could be added to check a user's authentication state on start of every scene or before secure actions are allowed.
 This is easily done by calling the `userinfoCall()` method from the example code.
 Simply save the access token on the user's first login to a secure location, such as a vault, and check if there is a token on `Start()`.
 If a token exists, send it to the `userinfoCall()` method from the sample code and act on the results.
 If there is no token, or if the existing token is not valid, call `doOAuth()`.

 ## Conclusion

 Identity security is a very complex, but increasingly required, aspect of most game/XR projects today.
 The resource commitment required to build out all of the functionality needed, and then maintain and grow that functionality, is massive.
-When it’s done incorrectly it can be devastating.
+When it's done incorrectly it can be devastating.
 Leaving identity security to the experts and leveraging the best of breed Okta Identity Platform for all identity security needs in your project will save countless hours and ensure that intellectual property and customer accounts are properly secured.

 To expand on the ideas discussed in this blog, I recommend further reading on securely storing access tokens using vaults, such as [HashiCorp Vault](https://www.vaultproject.io/), and authorizing users to Network Engines such as [Photon](https://www.photonengine.com/pun).
 Stay tuned to developer.okta.com/blog for further discussions on these tops and more.